haidarim/LPIC1/LPIC1.md

 - ex1: to list only unit of a special type use `systemctl list-units --type=<typeNameSuchAS:service>`

-- ex2: To get the status of services by `systemctl status <e.g. service name>`
+- ex2: To get the status of a unit by `systemctl status <unitName>`

 - ex3: to get information about a unit: `systemctl cat <name of that unit e.g. grafical.target>`